cepharum/hitchy/docs-source/internals/bootstrap.md

 * `handle.folder` is providing the folder the plugin has been loaded from.
 * `handle.meta` is providing the plugin's loaded, merged and probably qualified meta information.
 * `handle.api` is finally providing the API exported by the plugin.
+* `handle.config` provides individual configuration of plugin read from its **config** folder in configuration stage.
 :::